140am/.vim/README.md

 ## What is this?

 I appreciate a good IDE (hi JetBrains and Sublime Text) but love the speed and flexibility of [vim](http://www.vim.org/) and [MacVim](https://github.com/macvim-dev/macvim).
-After years of Sublime Text 2/3 use I moved back to `vim`.
+After years of Sublime Text 2/3 use I moved back to `vim` but did not want to loose anything I got used to.
 My primary motivation being the lack of a good `go` plugin and my lag of mouse use.
-This is my daily used configuration of plugins and settings using MacVim on OS X. Use at your own risk!
+This is my daily used configuration of plugins and settings using MacVim on OS X.

-My primarily used languages are:

-- go
-- python
-- german
-- javascript / coffeescript

 ## How does it look?